Circle diagram

-The circle diagram is drawn using the data obtained from no load and either short-circuit or, in case of machines, blocked rotor tests by fitting a half-circle in points O' and A.
+In practice, the circle diagram is drawn from the data obtained from no load and either short-circuit or, in case of machines, blocked rotor tests by fitting a half-circle in points O' and A.

 Beyond the error inherent in the constant air-gap assumption, the circle diagram introduces errors due to rotor reactance and rotor resistance variations caused by magnetic saturation and rotor frequency over the range from no-load to operating speed.